 I also would like to help humanity diminish and master its challenges, many of which originate from unreflected, shortsighted, forced, or misguided attitudes and pursuits.
 Only people who are curbed or deluded in their happiness, or ignorant of it, resort to strategies inflicting unnecessary disturbances and suffering.
 Happy people and those who understand happiness abhor strife, abuse, and destruction.
 They practice goodwill, love, healing, forgiveness, mutual support, and cooperation wherever they can.
 I wish I and everybody were surrounded by more such people.
 But the reality of the world is widespread torment of many kinds caused by unhappiness and perplexity about how to address it.
 I want to help mend this deficiency for my and everybody's sake, for future generations, and for the preservation and advancement of the precious nature of which we partake.
 This is my mission.
 It is the purpose of all my books, presentations, articles, and this website.

-My work exclusively focuses on individuals in full possession of commonly available faculties that enable them to form well-considered objectives and pursuits.
-It does not address individuals who are temporarily or permanently impaired in such faculties as a matter of developmental or pathological shortcomings or for other reasons.
+My work is directed to the vast majority of humans, but not everybody.
+It exclusively focuses on individuals in full possession of commonly available faculties that enable them to form well-considered objectives and pursuits.
+It does not address people who are temporarily or permanently impaired in such faculties as a matter of developmental or pathological shortcomings or for other reasons.
 Such persons may do well relying on others to supplement and possibly prescribe vital or beneficial assistances, determinations, and activities.
 In some cases, the dysfunction caused by impairment may warrant being proscribed or otherwise addressed by compulsory measures.
 Regardless of what the impairments of the above-described commonly available faculties might be, they lie beyond the purview of my work and are left entirely to otherwise trained professionals.

 I hope you find my work stimulating and helpful.
 It is independently generated and published at great personal sacrifice.
 Its success depends in large part on personal referrals from readers like you.
 So if you like my work or think it deserves consideration, I would appreciate your telling others.
 Sharing buttons are located at the top of each page.